A Longstanding Commitment to Lung Cancer Research

 Cathy Brokenshire

-Starting in 2012, our clinical research fellowships have enabled clinical registrars to become national leaders in lung cancer care in the UK.
+We launched our clinical research fellowships in 2012.
+Since then, we have helped clinical registrars develop into national leaders in lung cancer care across the UK.

-The main focus is to train the fellow in health service research methods, audit/clinical improvement methods and clinical aspects of lung cancer with a view to developing into a knowledgeable advocate for people with lung cancer, who are then able to push forward service improvements effectively.
+The fellowship trains researchers in health service research methods, audit and clinical improvement methods, and the clinical aspects of lung cancer.
+It aims to develop knowledgeable advocates for people with lung cancer.
+Fellows can then push forward service improvements effectively.

-Paula Chadwick is the chief executive of Roy Castle Lung Cancer Foundation:
+Paula Chadwick, Chief Executive of Roy Castle Lung Cancer Foundation, said:

 “We are proud to have a longstanding reputation in investing in the future of lung cancer research.
 Our lung cancer fellowship grants have been funding the next national leaders in lung cancer for many years and we are delighted that, with Cathy’s support, we are able to continue this essential work.